 - The agent fails to advise a buyer of any material defects to the property

 - There is dual representation or facilitating a sale of a property by acting as the real estate agent for both the buyer and seller without either or both of the parties’ knowledge

 - The agent provides the client’s personal information to the other broker without the client’s permission

 - The agent declines or accepts an offer without the client’s approval

-Each breach can have a serious financial impact on the client and can cause irreparable damage, including a client stuck with a house full of defects or a client with their personal details disclosed to unknown people or entities.
+Each breach can have a serious financial impact on the client and can cause irreparable damage, including leaving a buyer stuck with a house full of defects or a client having their personal details disclosed to unknown individuals and/or entities.

 In the event a breach of fiduciary duty in a real estate transaction occurs, there are several available legal remedies, including:

-When a real estate agent breaches their fiduciary duty, the client can ask the courts to rescind the contract and restore them to their status prior to entering the agreement.
-This can involve the return of property to the seller and a refund of the purchaser’s money.
+When a real estate agent breaches their fiduciary duty, the client can ask the court to rescind the contract and restore them to its status before entering the agreement.
+This can involve the return of the sold property to the seller along with a refund of the purchaser’s money.

 Forfeiture of Commission

 A real estate agent is entitled to payment if they breach their fiduciary duty.
 Because of this, an agent can be required to refund any compensation received.

-A breach of fiduciary duty by a real estate agent can damage their client.
-If so, the agent must compensate their client for those damages.
-In the event the agent of a seller of a property failed to present a better offer than what was accepted, the agent would be required to reimburse the seller for the difference between the lower and higher offers.
+If a breach of fiduciary duty by a real estate agent damages their client, the agent must compensate the client for those damages.
+In the event the agent of a seller failed to present a better offer than what was accepted, the agent would be required to reimburse the seller for the difference between the lower and higher offers.

 Breach of Fiduciary Duty Attorneys

-Failing to fulfill a fiduciary duty can have serious legal consequences.
-Any time a fiduciary profits through self-dealing or causes a loss to another party, he or she can be held accountable for their actions.
-At Feldman & Feldman, our commercial litigation attorneys understand the complexities and nuances of the fiduciary relationship; and we represent clients in pursuing and/or defending against these claims.
-Contact the attorneys at Feldman & Feldman today to discuss your needs.
+Our commercial litigation attorneys understand the complexities and nuances of the fiduciary relationship, and we represent clients in pursuing and/or defending against these claims.
+Contact the real estate transactions attorneys at Feldman & Feldman today to discuss your needs.